Alexander-Berman/academic-kickstart/content/authors/admin/_index.md

 ---

 Alex Berman researches how to broaden participation in digital fabrication by leveraging existing online resources with machine learning technologies to supplement traditional STEM mentorship.
-He has developed websites like HowDIY and published novel datasets like ThingiPano to support Human-Computer Interaction and Machine Learning research empowering anyone to 3D Print
+He has developed websites like [HowDIY](https://HowDIY.xyz) with self-published datasets like [ThingiPano](https://github.com/Alexander-Berman/ThingiPano/) to support Human-Computer Interaction and Machine Learning research broadening participation with Do-It-Yourself Digital Fabrication.